|ACTING||RIDING A BIKE||BUSINESS MEETING||DANCE|

 |DATING||ORTHO SUPPORT||PUBLIC SPEAKING||WEDDING|

-Due to the nature of gender stereotypes, men often feel pressured to be "a man", just as women are pressured to be "feminine".
-For this, in part, women have to "look good", and men need to be tall.
-If a man isn't tall enough, he can always get help by wearing our height increasing shoes.
+Because of gender stereotypes, men often feel pressured to be "a man," just as women are pressured to be "feminine."
+For this, in part, women have to "look good," and men need to be tall.
+If a man isn't tall enough, he can always get help by wearing our height-increasing shoes.

 |IMPROVE PHYSICAL APPEARANCE||CONFIDENT BOOST||STAND STRAIGHTER|